Exams

 Civil Service Exams

-Tests are required for specific groups including foreign service officers, customs, some secretarial and clerical, air traffic control, law enforcement, postal service, and for certain entry level jobs.
-The majority — approximately 80% — of government jobs are filled through a competitive examination of your background, work experience, and education, not through a written test.
+Civil service exams are required for certain groups including foreign service officers, customs, some secretarial and clerical, air traffic control, law enforcement, postal service, and for some entry level government jobs.
+The majority — approximately 80% — of federal government jobs are filled through a competitive examination of your background, work experience, and education; not through a written civil service test.
+It is important to read the job announcement thoroughly to determine if a civil service exam, self certification, or a skill is necessary.

 Divider